possibilia/PhDThesis/Ch. 5 - Goal-Directed Obstacle Avoidance/README.md

 This directory contains the following folders:

-- `eval` : supporting analysis code for evaluation of method
+- `eval` : supporting analysis code for evaluation of method in Ch.
+5
-- `src` : source code for planning method and baseline
+- `src` : source code for planning method and baseline in Ch.
+5

 ## Prerequisites